EduardSunga27/Laboratory-Activities/README.md

 ### Overview: The Digital Archive

-This capstone project serves as the culmination of the entire course.
+This portfolio project serves as the culmination of the entire course.
 Rather than building a new circuit, the objective is to aggregate, organize, and present the complete body of work developed throughout the semester.
 It focuses on using professional Version Control tools to create a polished, accessible archive of your technical progress.

 ### What This Project Does